It is normal to feel anxious, upset , or have questions when diagnosed with diabetes. Keep reading for more information. Remember you are not alone!

 During pregnancy some women develop high blood sugar because their body is not able to use insulin properly.
 This is called Gestational Diabetes.
 High blood sugars can affect the unborn baby.
 Listen to this Centre for Disease (CDC) Podcast about Gestational Diabetes.

-Click HERE to visit the Canadian Diabetes Association Website
+Click HERE to visit the Diabetes Canada website